 1 can (16 ounces) kidney beans, rinsed and drained

 1 can (15-1/2 ounces) great northern beans, rinsed and drained

 1 can (14-1/2 ounces) cut wax beans, rinsed and drained

-- 1 package (9 ounces) frozen cut green beans, thawed
+2 cups frozen cut green beans, thawed (about 8 ounces)

-- In a large bowl, combine the first six ingredients.
-In another bowl, whisk the vinegar, sugar, oil, salt and pepper.
-Pour over bean mixture and toss to coat.
+In a large bowl, combine the first 6 ingredients.
+In another bowl, whisk vinegar, sugar, oil, salt and pepper.
+Pour over bean mixture; toss to coat.
 Cover and refrigerate for several hours or overnight.
 Serve with a slotted spoon.
-Yield: 15 servings.